Supporting the war effort

 The next chapter

-Sellafield Ltd, the Nuclear Decommissioning Authority and Nuclear Management Partners are working in partnership to make Sellafield and its workforce the obvious choice for potential new missions.
+Sellafield Ltd and the Nuclear Decommissioning Authority are working in partnership to make Sellafield and its workforce the obvious choice for potential new missions.